GerhardOfRivia/GerhardOfRivia.github.io/_posts/2017-11-10-Python-Graphing.md

 fig.savefig('test.png')
 ```

-or use an IObuffer cause why use the filesystem?
+or skip the filesystem keep it in memory?

 ```
 import matplotlib.pyplot as plt